elastic/elastic-serverless-forwarder/docs/README-AWS.md

     * Monitor the "Deployment history" refreshing its status until the Status shows as "Create complete
 * Go to "Lambda > Functions" page in the AWS console and look for the Function Name with prefix "serverlessrepo-elastic-se-ElasticServerlessForward-" and click on it
   * Go to "Configuration" tab and select "Environment Variables"
-  * Click on "Edit" on the "Environment Variables" tab and add the environment variable `S3_CONFIG_FILE` with the value of the S3 url in the format "s3://bucket-name/config-file-name" point to the configuration file for your Elastic Forwarder for Serverless (see below)
+  * Click on "Edit" on the "Environment Variables" tab and fill the environment variable `S3_CONFIG_FILE` with the value of the S3 url in the format "s3://bucket-name/config-file-name" point to the configuration file for your Elastic Forwarder for Serverless (see below)
   * You can additionally add the following environment variables to enable Elastic APM instrumentation to your deployment of Elastic Forwarder for Serverless
     * | Key                       | Value  |
       |---------------------------|--------|